 (Source: Oxford University Press)

-If there is one universal behaviour among all children, it is imitating parents and authority figures.
+If there is one universal behavior among all young children, it is imitating parents and authority figures.
 Whether it is talking on the phone, cooking a meal, or working on a computer, children from a very young age mimic what they see grown-ups doing.
-Converting this natural behavior into a learning vehicle can be a useful strategy for teaching and encouraging your seven-year-old to write.
+Converting this natural behavior into a learning vehicle can be a useful strategy for encouraging & teaching kids such as your own.
+Children learn best through play & examples.

 Here are some examples of fun exercises that can encourage your seven-year-old to write: